 Jiggle the pan lightly so the scallops brown evenly.

 As the scallops brown, invery them carefully with tongs and brown on the other side.
-You can peak if you're not able to tell when to flip.
+You can peek if you're not able to tell when to flip.

 Step 3

 When all of the scallops are browned, place onto a platter.
-Squeeze the lemons into the sauce, add the chopped parsley and pour over the scallops.
+Squeeze the lemons into the sauce, add the chopped parsley and pour the butter sauce over the scallops.

 Enjoy immediately.